 Why use red onion instead of white?

-Yes, it’s true that white onion is used more in Mexican cuisine than red.
-And although white onion is slightly crunchier than red onion, it’s also a sharper onion taste, which means the flavor can potentially overwhelm the rest of the ingredients.
-Red onion is also less pungent, meaning it won’t give you raunchy onion breath, but it still has plenty of flavor; red onion also adds a decent crunch to the texture.
+White onion is used more than red onion in Mexican cuisine.
+And although white onion is slightly crunchier than red onion, it's also a sharper onion taste, which means the flavor can potentially overwhelm the rest of the ingredients.
+Red onion is also less pungent, meaning it won't give you raunchy onion breath, but it still has plenty of flavor; red onion also adds a decent crunch to the texture.

 The garlic debate

-My mom always put garlic in her guacamole, and while I like the way it tastes (really, no complaints, mom!)
-I prefer it without because it allows the onion and the chile flavors to shine through.
-Also, my Mexican side of the family doesn’t use garlic, so I leave it out most of the time.
+My mom always put garlic in her guacamole, and while I like the way it tastes, I prefer it without because it allows the onion and the chile flavors to shine through.
+Also, my Mexican side of the family doesn't use garlic, so I leave it out most of the time.

 How to store leftover guacamole properly

-Before I started blogging, I just assumed that everyone knew the correct way to store avocado so it doesn’t turn brown.
-I’m not going to give you an entire science lesson here, but the basics go like this: avocados have an enzyme called polyphenol oxidase that, when exposed to air, causes it to oxidize and turn from green to brown.
-I was truly disgusted to learn some of the weird things people of the internet do to keep their guacamole green, such as covering it with water or milk (gross, guys, really?), too much citrus or thinking the pit keeps it from oxidizing.
+You can read more about my method in this tutorial how to keep your guacamole fresh and green if you have leftovers.
+I'm not going to give you an entire science lesson here, but the basics go like this: avocados have an enzyme called polyphenol oxidase that, when exposed to air, causes it to oxidize and turn from green to brown.
+I was truly disgusted to learn some of the weird things people of the internet do to keep their guacamole green, such as covering it with water or milk (gross, really?), too much citrus or thinking the pit keeps it from oxidizing.
 Stop doing those and ruining your guac.
 The only thing that keeps avocado from turning brown is to prevent it from being exposed to oxygen.
-You can read more about my method in this tutorial how to keep your guacamole fresh and green if you have leftovers.

 The best vehicle for guacamole (aka what kind of chip to use)

-I don’t want to tell you what to do here so much as remind you that you have options.
-We all have different tastes in chips and if you like flimsy Tostitos, well, I won’t stop you.
-(But aren’t you tired of your chips breaking in half, though?
-So much frustration and work!)
+I don't want to tell you what to do here so much as remind you that you have options.
+We all have different tastes in chips and if you like flimsy Tostitos, well, I won't stop you.
+(But aren't you tired of your chips breaking in half?)
 I prefer the homestyle kind of hearty, thick, salted tortilla chips.

 Shoutout to El Milagro, the best tortillería in Chicago that also makes THE BEST tortilla chips.
-They’re so good, if you have someone in Chicago who will send them to you, it’s worth paying the postage to get them shipped.
+If someone is willing to send them to you, it's worth paying the postage to get them shipped.

 The guacamole recipe everyone will ask you to make, over and over again!